It's sometime in the middle of 2018, but buying a new TV is the same as ever. In other words, it's still kinda overwhelming.

-- Less important factors include video processing (120Hz, 240Hz, etc), maximum light output, and (1080p, 1080i and 720p).
+- Less important factors include resolution, color gamut, video processing, maximum light output and (4K vs. 1080p).

-- Many people don't realize they're watching the , and might like their TV's picture quality better if they turned it off.
+- Many people don't realize they're watching the and might like their TV's picture quality better if they turned it off.

 - Poor picture settings on a good TV will usually look worse than picture settings on a crappy TV.

 In sum, picture quality is more complex than just counting pixels or reading a spec sheet, and your best bet is to read reviews, such as those at CNET.
 Hopefully you can also get the chance to see a good TV in person along with someone who can explain why it's good.

 Further reading: Best TVs for picture quality, regardless of price

 Those are the "big three" of TV buying, but a few other things are worth knowing about.

 Voice control, including Google Assistant and Amazon Alexa

 The biggest new trend in gadgets, including TVs, is the ability to be controlled by voice commands.
 TV remotes with built-in mics and "push to talk" functionality, for example to search for TV shows and movies, are nothing new.
 What is new in 2017 and 2018 is integration between the TVs and the two big players in voice today, Google and Amazon.